Political psychology: Childhood influence

+The amount of research done on children and the impact their childhoods have on their political views or identity is limited.
+However, an increasing amount of empirical work on children and their environment could be highly revealing of how their political awareness and attitudes develop very early on (Reifen‐Tagar & Cimpian, 2020).

 Conflict

 The application of psychology for understanding conflict and extreme acts of violence can be understood in both individual and group terms.
 Political conflict is often a consequence of ethnic disparity and "ethnocentrism" Sumner (1906).

 On an individual level participators in situations of conflict can either be perpetrators, bystanders or altruists.
 The behavior of perpetrators is often explained through the authoritarian personality type.
 Individual differences in levels of empathy have been used to explain whether an individual chooses to stand up to authority or ignore a conflict.
 Rotter's (1954) locus of control theory in personality psychology has also been used to determine individual differences in reaction to situations of conflict.

 Group behavior during conflict often affects the actions of an individual.
 The bystander effect introduced by Darley and Latane (1968) demonstrates that group behavior causes individuals to monitor whether others think it is necessary to react in a situation and thus base their behavior on this judgment.
 They also found that individuals are more likely to diffuse responsibility in group situations.
 These theories can be applied to situations of conflict and genocide in which individuals remove personal responsibility and therefore justify their behavior.
 Social identity theory explains that during the Holocaust of World War II political leaders used the Jews as an out-group in order to increase in-group cohesion.
 This allowed for the perpetrators to depersonalize from the situation and to diffuse their responsibility.
 The out-groups were held in separate confines and dehumanized in order to aid the in-group to disengage themselves from relating.

 Research by Dan Kahan has demonstrated that individuals are resistant to accepting new political views even if they are presented with evidence that challenges their views.
 The research also demonstrated that if the individual was required to write a few sentences about experiences they enjoyed or spend a few moments affirming their self-worth, the individual was more likely to accept the new political position.